 This portfolio follows the three-part posts about my experience and observations in, around, and about the old Kırlangıç Olive Oil factory in Ayvalik.
-(Kırlangıç is the Turkish word for swallow, the bird) The brand and its logo remind me of my childhood as my mother, and possibly my grandmother used this olive oil brand.
+(Kırlangıç is the Turkish word for swallow, the bird) The brand and its logo remind me of my childhood as my mother, and very possibly my grandmother used this olive oil brand.
 On dark green rectangular cans, the black Kırlangıç would appear against olive oil yellow background.

-I chose the present the monochrome versions of the photographs and toned them to link to the bygone era.
-That seems to fit the empty space of the old factory now conveyed.
+I chose to present below the monochrome versions of the photographs and toned them to link to the bygone era.
+That seems to fit better to the emptiness of the old factory.
 Also, by removing color, I separated the photographs one more step from reality, another layer of abstraction if you will.
-You can view the color versions by visiting the posts below:
+You can view the color versions by visiting the posts above.

 Photographs, taken in and around the old Kirlangic olive oil factory in Ayvalik, Turkey